 Can the OZSW promote/announce the philosophy event that I organize?

 For the announcement of non-OZSW events to philosophers in the Netherlands you can use the Filos-NL mailing list.
 The OZSW only announces its own events over our mailinglists.
 What we can do, is to include your event in the event calendar on our website – provided that it is an academic philosophy event in the Netherlands.
-In fact, any such event announced on Filos-NL will ‘automatically’ be copied to our event calendar.
-Members of the OZSW can also log in to the site and add the event themselves.
-See here for more information.
+In fact, any such event announced on Filos-NL will ‘automatically’ be copied to our event calendar once a week by the OZSW office.
+But you can also use the form on our site to add your event.

 Great that you would like to contribute to the OZSW training program by organizing a course, workshop, master class, graduate conference or another activity!
 We appreciate your contribution.
 Please visit our web page with more information about organizing/coordinating an educational activity for the OZSW.

 By PhD and ReMa students

-Do PhD student members of the OZSW need to complete a specific course program?
+Do PhD student members need to complete a specific course program?

 No, the final responsibility for the training program remains with the faculty to which the PhD student is affiliated.
 The OZSW merely offers a range of educational activities (courses, graduate conferences, master classes, etc.) with which PhD student members can choose to supplement their training.
 It is possible to get a certificate for each individual activity, or a certificate for the total OZSW program a student has followed over the years.